RicardoRam/Notes/Study_tips/Learning_How_To_Learn.md

 If you get distracted during your pomodoro for an extended period of time, restart the timer and start over.
 That one didn't count.

-If you remember to do something important that can wait until after the pomodoro, make a note of it and fo back to focusing on studying.
+If you remember to do something important that can wait until after the pomodoro, make a note of it and go back to focusing on studying.

 ## Tasks List